Start Tekla Structures

 Change the setup if needed.

-You may be required to restart Tekla Structures after the changes.
+You might be required to restart Tekla Structures after the changes.

 Tekla Structures usage data